lizbethrobledo/lizbethrobledo.github.io/README.md

 # IB Unofficial Website: CAS Project
 ### HOME
-#### The purpose of this website is to inform incoming freshmen about what classes they are choosing and specific things to look out for each class.
+#### Hello, woah this might work.
+Hopefully.
+There is too much to know.